luismaldonadotxstate9/MachineLearningProject/README.md

-Use case description: (Dr.Lee ask about this)
+Use case description: (Dr.Lee ask about this!)